imixs/imixs-docker/exim4/README.md

 	-e EXIM_MESSAGE_SIZE_LIMIT=100M

+**Note:** The value must be set as an integer and may not be surrounded in quotes.
+(100M = 100 MB, where 104857600 is the same value in bytes)

 Within your imixs/exim4 docker container you can verify the current setting with the command:

 	$ exim4 -bP message_size_limit